elotroalex/cdsc/_posts/2023-12-09-microgrants-recipient-2023.md

 date: 2023-12-09
 author: CDSC
 permalink: microgrant-recipients-2023/
-post_image: "/assets/images/news/colibri.jpg"
+post_image: "/assets/images/news/2023-micrograntees.jpeg"
-excerpt: "Announcing the winners of this year's migrogrant program!"
+excerpt: "Announcing the winners of this year's micro-grant program!"
 lang: en
 ---

 The Microgrant Coordinators are pleased to announce the selected projects for the 2023-24 CDSC microgrant program.
 The second round of the microgrant program received an overwhelming response of high-quality applications, with a wide range of applicants, projects, and scholarships demonstrating the richness of the Caribbean.
 The application exceeded our participation, doubling the number of submissions compared to its inaugural year.
 Special thanks to this year’s committee members, Kaiama Glover and Katerina Gonzalez Selingman, for your guidance and support during the arduous selection process.
 We also thank our microgrant mentor, Hope Cullinan.

 The CDSC is proud to have your trust in supporting many of these initiatives, and we hope we can continue fostering a healthy and thriving community around Caribbean Digital scholarship.
 Below are the awardees for the microgrant program.
-Congratulations to all the recipients!

 ---

 **Recasting Credit and Capital: A Spatial History of Atlantic Creditors and Debtors in the Lower Mississippi Valley, 1790-1830**
 <p>Elbra David, (Independent scholar)</p>
 <p>United States</p>
-<p>Total: $5000</p>
+<p>Total: $5,000</p>

 <p><i>Recasting Credit and Capital</i> is a digital mapping Project that connects the Supreme Court decisions based on the debt recovery claims of Atlantic merchants in the Lower Mississippi Valley to how property was bought, sold, and mortgaged locally by planters and merchants.
-David has mined deed and mortgage records to build a timeline with a slider that corresponds to the history of legal cases over property, the seizing of assets such as slaves, and the effect of international conflicts on the rise of the plantation complex.
+David has mined deed and mortgage records to build a timeline with a slider corresponding to the history of legal cases over property, the seizing of assets such as slaves, and the effect of international conflicts on the rise of the plantation complex.
 This mapping Project will allow students and instructors to connect the connections between slavery, the law, and space configuration in the lower Delta.</p>

 **Memories of Trinidad and Tobago's Black Power Movement**
 <p>Avah Atherton (Independent scholar)</p>
 <p>Trinidad and Tobago</p>
 <p>Total: $5,000</p>

 <p><i>Memories of Trinidad and Tobago</i> is a digital preservation project that will archive the oral history of the Black Power Movement in Trinidad and Tobago.
-Atherton’s project will conduct interviews with those who participated in the movement to shed light on how it impacted Trinidad and Tobago socially, politically and culturally.
-These interviews will then be processed and archived on an accessible user-friendly digital platform that will not only preserve these oral histories, but also engage communities through collaborative efforts with local schools, museums, and cultural organizations in Trinidad and Tobago.
+Atherton’s project will conduct interviews with those who participated in the movement to shed light on how it impacted Trinidad and Tobago socially, politically, and culturally.
+These interviews will then be processed and archived on an accessible, user-friendly digital platform that will preserve these oral histories and engage communities through collaborative efforts with local schools, museums, and cultural organizations in Trinidad and Tobago.
 By preserving and sharing these memories, this project aims to connect individuals with their past by fostering a deeper understanding of the complexities of the Movement and its enduring impact on Trinidadian society.</p>

 **Queerly Stated: A Living Queeribbean Archival Forum**
 <p>Jacqui Brown (Emory University) and Dave-Ann Moses (Independent Communications Consultant)</p>